webtorrent/webtorrent/README.md

   - POST endpoint for sending offer/getting answer
 - Easy torrent creation
 - UPnP or NAT-PMP (so the hybrid client can get listed in peers' routing tables)
+- Streaming video
+  - MediaSource into `video` tag
+  - Flash player for other media types

 ### Contributors